-The limit applies only to the 12 month period which includes recommissioning.
+The limit applies only to the 12 month period beginning from the start of the recommissioning in 2021.
 The hours counted towards the limit shall include normal operation with and without duct firing and start up and shutdown time but does not include operation during recommissioning.

 [RULE 1303(b)(1)-Modeling; RULE 2005]

-The operator shall conduct source test(s) for the pollutant(s) identified below.
+D29.3 The operator shall conduct source test(s) for the pollutant(s) identified below.